Wind turbine: Nano-engineered polymers and composites

-Additions of small amount (0.5 weight %) of nanoreinforcement (carbon nanotubes or nanoclay) in the polymer matrix of composites, fiber sizing or interlaminar layers can improve fatigue resistance, shear or compressive strength, and fracture toughness of the composites by 30% to 80%.
+Additions of small amount (0.5 weight %) of nanoreinforcement (carbon nanotubes or nanoclay) in the polymer matrix of composites, fiber sizing or inter-laminar layers can improve fatigue resistance, shear or compressive strength, and fracture toughness of the composites by 30% to 80%.
 Research has also shown that incorporating small amounts of carbon nanotubes (CNT) can increase the lifetime up to 1500%.

 Costs

 As of 2019, the capital cost of a wind turbine was around $1 million per megawatt of nameplate capacity, though this figure varies by location; for example, such numbers ranged from a half million in South America to $1.7 million in Asia.

 For the wind turbine blades, while the material cost is much higher for hybrid glass/carbon fiber blades than all-glass fiber blades, labor costs can be lower.
 Using carbon fiber allows simpler designs that use less raw material.
 The chief manufacturing process in blade fabrication is the layering of plies.
-Thinner blades allow reducing the number of layers and so the labor, and in some cases, equate to the cost of labor for glass fiber blades.
+Thinner blades allow reducing the number of layers and thus the labor and in some cases, equate to the cost of labor for glass fiber blades.

 Offshore has significantly higher installation costs.

 Non-blade materials

 Wind turbine parts other than the rotor blades (including the rotor hub, gearbox, frame, and tower) are largely made of steel.
 Smaller turbines (as well as megawatt-scale Enercon turbines) have begun using aluminum alloys for these components to make turbines lighter and more efficient.
 This trend may grow if fatigue and strength properties can be improved.

 Pre-stressed concrete has been increasingly used for the material of the tower, but still requires much reinforcing steel to meet the strength requirement of the turbine.
 Additionally, step-up gearboxes are being increasingly replaced with variable speed generators, which requires magnetic materials.
-In particular, this would require a greater supply of the rare earth metal neodymium.

-Modern turbines use a couple of tons of copper for generators, cables and such.
+Modern turbines use a couple of tons of copper for generators and cables and such.
 As of 2018, global production of wind turbines use 450,000 t of copper per year.